pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 ## Execution information of operators

-In addition to basic `time` and `loop` execution information, `execution info` also contains operator-specific execution information, which mainly includes the time-consuming information of the operator sending RPC and other steps.
+In addition to the basic `time` and `loop` execution information, `execution info` also contains operator-specific execution information, which mainly includes the time consumed for the operator to send RPC requests and the duration of other steps.

 ### Point_Get